errantmind/errantmind.github.io/_posts/2018-02-04-longbrain.md

   - [Scores very highly](https://labdoor.com/rankings/creatine) on [LabDoor](https://labdoor.com/about)
 * L-theanine: [Bulk Supplements](https://www.bulksupplements.com/l-theanine.html)
 * Organic, Unsweetened Cocoa Powder: [Pure Natural Miracles](https://www.purenaturalmiracles.com/products/pure-natural-miracles-cacao-powder-raw-and-organic)
   * Much of the cocoa / chocolate available for purchase at retailers is alkalized using the dutch method.
-The dutch method drastically reduces the presence of flavanols [*](https://www.ncbi.nlm.nih.gov/pubmed/18710243).
+The dutch method drastically reduces the presence of flavanols [[*](https://www.ncbi.nlm.nih.gov/pubmed/18710243)].
 Do not buy Cocoa made using the *dutch method*.
 Unprocessed cocoa is the best source
   * According to the manufacturer (Pure Natural Miracles): "This raw cacao powder is stone ground and unprocessed and contains no added sugars, retaining its full bodied nutrition profile"

-### Ingredient Ratios: 1 Serving
+### Ingredient Amounts

 ![ingredients](/assets/longbrain/all-the-ingredients-min.jpg)

+1 Serving:

 * 12 to 16 ounces of hot coffee
 * 1 tablespoon of ghee or butter